 Other cases have limited the broad application of the "in conjunction with" argument relied on in Powell and Cahill.
 (See Item 12.d.(5) below for a discussion of the Helmholz, Tully, and Bowgren cases.)
-The taxpayer in Morrissette is making these arguments in that pending Tax Court case (set for trial in May 2019), as discussed in Item 13.c.(6) below.
+The taxpayer in Morrissette made these arguments (so far, unsuccessfully) in that pending Tax Court case (set for trial in May 2019), as discussed in Item 13.c.(6) below.